 % of schools with an active certificate

-I worked with my head of product to whiteboard out our initial problem statement, design stories, flows and questions.
+I worked with my head of product to whiteboard out our initial problem statement, design stories, flow considerations and questions.

 We got to a point where we came up with a shared approach on how to handle versioning, customization, manual issuance and upgrade gating.